szym10on/owning-a-server/README.md

 - If you have any problems try turning off and on your ufw by using 'sudo ufw disable' and 'sudo ufw enable'.

-4. Check your public IP
+4. Check your public IP:

 - Search for "what is my ip" in your browser.
 Well done - that's your server public IP!